demisto/demisto-sdk/demisto_sdk/commands/generate_unit_tests/README.md

   If passed, the XSOAR instance configured in the `DEMISTO_BASE_URL` and `DEMISTO_API_KEY` environment variables will run the Integration commands and generate outputs which will be used as mock outputs. **If this flag is not passed, you will need to create the mocks manually, at the outputs directory, with the name of the command.**
 * *--insecure*
   Skip certificate validation when authorizing XSOAR.
-* *-a, --append* Append generated test file to the existing (only if already exists).
+* *-a, --append* Append the generated unit tests to an existing file (only if already exists).

 **Notes**